Youth Volunteer Programs

-The Volunteer Center is dedicated to nurturing the next generation of lifelong volunteers and community leaders by providing meaningful opportunities of service to school-age youth (ages 5-17).
-Each of our Youth Programs focuses on empowering South Bay youth to make positive social change through active citizenship and service-learning.
+The Volunteer Center is dedicated to nurturing the next generation of lifelong volunteers and community leaders by providing meaningful opportunities of service to school-age youth, ages 5 through 17.
+Each of our youth programs focuses on empowering South Bay youth to make positive social change through active citizenship and service-learning.

 Find Youth Volunteer Opportunities

 Click here to sign up for a free account - the first step in using our volunteer database.

 Click here to browse available opportunities.
 You can filter volunteer opportunities by selecting "Appropriate for" and inputting your age on the left-hand side, and the opportunities geared toward that age will pop up.

 We are still uploading the majority of our opportunities.
 In the meantime, you may contact Melissa McCormick, Director of Volunteer Services, at email@example.com or (310) 212-5009* and we will help make a match for you.
 However, we are unable to do same-day matches or make matches for the upcoming weekend.

 *Please note: Volunteer match call-in hours are Monday and Wednesday afternoons (1:30 - 4:00 p.m.) or Wednesday mornings (10:00 a.m. - noon).
 You may email about volunteer matches at any time.

 Founded in September 1999, the Volunteer Center Youth Coalition (VCYC) empowers youth from 17 South Bay high schools to effectively promote positive social change in the community through meaningful volunteerism and active citizenship.
 As members of the VCYC, teens are given the opportunity to collaborate with other high school students in identifying the needs of the community.
 In understanding these needs and how they can be addressed, VCYC members plan and coordinate regional service projects to benefit these causes.